 Tar Wars has shown to be effective in increasing students’ knowledge of and attitudes toward tobacco use and advertising and should be considered as one of the building blocks in your school’s comprehensive, tobacco prevention education plan.

 The LAFP Foundation administers the Tar Wars program for the state of Louisiana with volunteer coordination efforts from Area Health Education Centers (AHEC).
 The Foundation relies heavily on volunteers to spend both time and provide in-kind donations to support the anti-tobacco program.

 Family physicians, parents, teachers and other healthcare providers visit classes to present the forty-five minute interactive curriculum that focuses on the short-term, image-based consequences of tobacco use and how to think critically about tobacco advertising.
 At the conclusion of the presentation, students are encouraged to create posters that reaffirm the positive Tar Wars® message.
-The posters are sent to the LAFP Foundation, where a panel of physician judges selects a statewide winner.
-That winning poster is submitted into the Tar Wars National Poster Contest.
 The ultimate goal is to discourage tobacco use among the nation's youth through an interactive format, community involvement and education.